General Hurricane Facts You Need to Know

 Hurricane Season in the Atlantic runs from June 1 to November 30.
-As you can see from the graph above, the activity ramps up in August and peaks once in early September then again in October.
+The activity ramps up in August and peaks once in early September then again in October.
 Persons travelling to areas near the Atlantic basin should exercise caution during Hurricane Season.

 Cross Section of a Hurricane

 - Outflow: The high level clouds moving clockwise out away from the hurricane at heights of over 35,000 feet.
 These clouds are indicative of air spreading out over the top of the storm, which is essential to its development.

 - Feeder Bands: These are squally bands of showers characterized by strong gusty winds and heavy rains.
 These bands become more pronounced as the storm intensifies, and are fed by the warm ocean.

 - The Eyewall: A band of clouds, strong winds and heavy rains surrounding the eye of the storm.
 At the eyewall, there is rapid movement of air toward the center and upward into the cloud.

 - The Eye: What goes up must come down, so with the violent rising air converging toward the storm center at the eye, sinking air develops within.
 This air dries out, creating the clear, calm eye.
 Winds are very light here since the focus of convergence and hence strong winds are in the eyewall.